 We are husband and wife with a boy called Søren and a boy called Silas.
-We live and work in Philadelphia, Penna.
-Our work is made from olde things, treasures found and recovered from misfortune and neglect, relics of the unusual, the confused and the macabre, cut and pulled and built into wearable curiosities, inscribable keepsakes and useable, longlasting treasures.
-We used to make them for ourselves and now we make them for everyone.
+We work and create in Philadelphia, Penna and live on the 5 Acre Wood in West Chester.
+Our work is made from olde things, treasures found and recovered from misfortune and neglect, relics of the unusual, the confused and the macabre, cut and pulled and built into wearable curiosities, inscribable keepsakes, and useable, long-lasting treasures—and when the old eludes us, we use sustainable materials.
+We used to make these items for ourselves, and now we make them for everyone.

 Peg and Awl began without a plan, a fortunate pairing of two minds, different but in sync.
 Both Walter and I have a fervor for history, though we each unearth our passions in different ways.
-I, Margaux, love the romantic imaginings of what once was and the effects time and stories have on materials and objects.
-Though not military-minded, I am an invader; mostly of abandoned houses and the past.
-Walter, home schooled by his history-aficionado mother and apprentice to his carpenter father, was a soldier in the American Army.
-There he learned how to do things effectively and simply though his practical nature does not preclude his immense creativity.
-Walter’s pragmatism, my own dreamy tendencies, and our shared curiosity combine to create Peg and Awl.
+I, Margaux, love the Romantic imaginings of what once was and the effects time and stories have on materials and objects.
+Though not military-minded, I am an invader, mostly of abandoned houses and the past.
+Walter was homeschooled by his history-aficionado mother and apprenticed to his carpenter father, before becoming a soldier in the American Army.
+There he learned how to do things effectively and simply, though his practical nature does not preclude his immense creativity.
+Walter’s pragmatism, my own dreamy tendencies, and our shared curiosity combined to create Peg and Awl.
 With our two boys as constant companions, we find inspiration in them as much as we do in the past, taking notes and creating new objects to delight younger beings—Peg and Awl is not just for big people.